pattonsgirl/CS4900-AppSoftwareDev/API/class-2/class-2-overview.md

 7. If found, entity is returned; if not found, `EntityNotFoundException` is thrown
 8. Controller uses `StudentDtoMapper.toDto()` to convert entity to DTO
 9. Response with single DTO and HTTP 200 is returned

+### GET Students By First Name Flow
+1. HTTP GET request to `/student/search?firstName={firstName}` (e.g., `/student/search?firstName=John`)
+2. Spring extracts request parameter `firstName` from the query string
+3. `StudentController.getStudentsByFirstName("John")` is invoked
+4. Controller calls `StudentService.getStudentsByFirstName("John")`
+5. Service calls `StudentRepository.findByFirstName("John")`
+6. Repository queries database: `SELECT * FROM Student WHERE first_name = 'John'`
+7. If found, list of entities is returned; if empty list, `EntityNotFoundException` is thrown
+8. Controller uses `StudentDtoMapper.toDtoList()` to convert entities to DTOs
+9. Response with list of DTOs and HTTP 200 is returned

 ### Key Concepts
 - **Path Variables**: Dynamic URL segments that capture resource identifiers (e.g., `{id}`)